-WE DEPEND ON OUR KEY PERSONNEL TO MANAGE OUR BUSINESS EFFECTIVELY.
-IF WE ARE UNABLE TO RETAIN OUR KEY EMPLOYEES AND HIRE QUALIFIED SALES AND TECHNICAL PERSONNEL, OUR ABILITY TO COMPETE COULD BE HARMED.
+WE DEPEND ON OUR KEY PERSONNEL TO MANAGE OUR BUSINESS EFFECTIVELY IN A RAPIDLY CHANGING MARKET AND IF WE ARE UNABLE TO RETAIN OUR KEY EMPLOYEES, OUR ABILITY TO COMPETE COULD BE HARMED.

 Our future success depends upon the continued services of our executive officers and other key technology, sales, marketing and support personnel, who have critical industry experience and relationships that they rely on in implementing our business plan.
 None of our officers or key employees is bound by an employment agreement for any specific term.
 We have "key person" life insurance policies covering only the lives of F. Thomson Leighton and Daniel M. Lewin.
 The loss of the services of any of our key employees could delay the development and introduction of and negatively impact our ability to sell our services.
+We face intense competition for qualified personnel, including research and development, service and support and sales and marketing personnel.